techidaily/site-win11-tips/source/_posts/revitalize-your-windows-11-interface-with-these-tips.md

 5. Select**Reset** again to confirm.
 ![Reset Settings App in Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/reset-settings-app-in-windows-11.jpg)

- After completing the above steps, you can use one of the[many ways to access the Windows Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) and configure it again.
+ After completing the above steps, you can use one of the [many ways to access the Windows Settings app](https://www.makeuseof.com/windows-ways-to-open-system-settings/) and configure it again.

 ## 2\.
 How to Reset the Windows 11 Settings App via PowerShell